 Legal Recruiters: Links to legal recruiters searchable by location or practice area.

-The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements the Barrister.
+The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements Miami Law Magazine.
 In addition to brief articles and information about activities and developments at the School of Law, each issue features a Career Development Office section titled "Career Corner" which contains articles, a job spotlight and other job search information.

 Read about our Legal Career Paths course — a comprehensive career and professional development course.